Compare Rates and Save on Life Insurance

 Surrender fees can be waived

-If you notify the insurance company in advance that you’ll be surrendering the policy in the future, they might waive the surrender fees as long as you continue to make payments for a certain length of time.
+If you notify the insurance company in advance that you’ll be surrendering the policy in the future, they might waive the surrender charges as long as you continue to make payments for a certain length of time.

 The cash surrender value payment can be deferred for six months